Obscured by Clouds: Songs

 "Childhood's End" was the last song Pink Floyd released to have lyrics written by Gilmour until the release of A Momentary Lapse of Reason in 1987.
 The title may have been derived from the Arthur C. Clarke novel of the same name.
 It was performed live at a few gigs in late 1972 and early the following year; the drum pattern opening the track was recycled for "Time" on The Dark Side of the Moon.

 "Free Four" was the first Pink Floyd song since "See Emily Play" to attract significant airplay in the US, and the second (after "Corporal Clegg" from A Saucerful of Secrets) to refer to the death of Waters' father during World War II.
 The title is derived from the count-in "One, two, 'free, four!", spoken in a Cockney accent.
+Waters played rhythm acoustic guitar during the recording, as well as bass.
 The track was released as a single in the US, as the band felt it was suitable for AM radio.

 "Stay" was written and sung by Wright, with lyrics by Waters.
 It is superficially a love song, except the protagonist cannot remember the girl's name, suggesting that she might have been a groupie.
-"Absolutely Curtains", the closing instrumental on the album, ends with a recording of the Mapuga tribe chanting, as seen in the film.
+"Absolutely Curtains", the closing instrumental on the album, is primarily based around Wright's keyboards.
+It ends with a recording of the Mapuga tribe chanting, as seen in the film.

 Cover

 The album's cover was, like several other Pink Floyd albums, designed by Storm Thorgerson and Aubrey Powell of Hipgnosis.
 The cover is a still from a workprint of La Vallée depicting a man (Jean-Pierre Kalfon as Gaëtan) sitting in a tree, reaching out to pick the fruit from one of its branches.
 The still is out of focus to the point of complete distortion.
 Hipgnosis viewed a number of stills from the film on a 35mm projector and liked the visual effect when the slide jammed.
-Schroeder later said the band did not want to make the cover particularly good as The Dark Side of the Moon would have to compete with it, but Thorgerson insisted it was given proper consideration like any other Floyd album.
+Schroeder later said the band did not want to make the cover particularly good as The Dark Side of the Moon would have to compete with it, but Thorgerson insisted it be given proper consideration like any other Floyd album.